Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \paragraph{Runtime} We report the runtime numbers for naive sampling and our joint sampling in Fig~\ref{fig:runtime}.
 The left plot shows numbers for Dream-Base model on MAUVE metric, while the right plot shows numbers for Dream-Instruct on GSM8k.
 The numbers show tokens produced per second and show that our joint sampling method outperforms naive sampling for given throughput (tokens/sec) target.
 The discrepancy between tokens/sec between the two plots can be attributed to the longer sequence length and smaller batch-sizes used for GSM8k evaluation, as compared to unconditional generation.
-We report numbers for EBM on this figure, as EBM's throughput (in our setup) is order of magnitude smaller than both joint and naive sampling.
-We report tokens/sec performance for unconditional generation using EBM in Table~\ref{table:ebm_table} ($\approx$ 50 toks/sec).
-We hypothesis that this is due to fact that EBM and APD both involve forward passes through multi layer (24 layers) models having thrice the number of parameters as our \method\ model.
-Also note that \method\ utilizes just a single transformer layer and hence is able to use parallel computing power of GPUs more effectively.
+We report tokens/sec performance for unconditional generation using EDLM in Table~\ref{table:EDLM_table} ($\approx$ 50 toks/sec).
+We hypothesize that this is due to fact that EDLM and APD both involve forward passes through multi layer (24 layers) models, while \method\ utilizes just a single transformer layer and is thus much faster.